Elmauro117/AWS-SFTP-PIPELINE/README.md

 ITL (ingestion, transformation and loading) Datapipeline using SFTP's, lambdas, and a gluespark job, in order to save data into an rds.

+The Python.zip file contains the pymysql package in order to connect to the RDS thorugh the lambda function using a lambda layer

 This is the structure of the Data Pipeline:

 ![Alt text](screenshots/sftp-pipeline.jpg)